Chézy formula: Exploring Chézy's similarity parameter

-Where the sum of forces on the contents of a control volume in the open channel are equal to the sum of the time rate of change of the linear momentum of the contents of the control volume, plus the net rate of flow of linear momentum through the control surface.
-The momentum principle may always used for hydrodynamic force calculations.
+Where the sum of forces on the contents of a control volume in the open channel is equal to the sum of the time rate of change of the linear momentum of the contents of the control volume, plus the net rate of flow of linear momentum through the control surface.
+The momentum principle may always be used for hydrodynamic force calculations.

-When we apply the linear momentum equation to a river channel flowing in one dimension, so long as we assume uniform flow, momentum remains conserved and forces are balanced in the direction of flow:
+As long as uniform flow can be assumed, applying the linear momentum equation to a river channel flowing in one dimension means that momentum remains conserved and the forces are balanced in the direction of flow: